Biology

 Language certificate

-Applicants whose training was completed at a German-speaking institution do not require a separate language certificate.
+Applicants who have completed their education at a German-speaking institution do not require a separate language certificate.

-Applicants whose training was completed at an English-speaking institution do not require a separate language certificate.
+Applicants whose education was completed at an English-speaking institution do not require a separate language certificate.

 Semester fees and tuition fees at TUM

-++ NEW ++ International students from third countries, i.e. from countries that are not part of the European Economic Area, will be charged tuition fees from the winter semester 2024/25.
+++ NEW ++ International students from third countries, i.e. countries that do not belong to the European Economic Area, will be charged tuition fees as of winter semester 2024/25.
 All information on fee levels, waivers and scholarship programs can be found on the website on tuition fees for international students.

 Application period and start of studies

-The application period is from April 1 to May 31 of each year for the following winter semester.
-It is only possible to start studying in the winter semester.
-Please find the semester dates here.
+The application period is from 01 January to 31 May each year for the following winter semester.
+The start of the degree program is only possible in the winter semester.
+See here for semester dates.

 Online application